Breaking News | Midnight ocean surge sacks Ondo community

 A surge from the Atlantic ocean that occurred on Saturday night has displaced over 2000 persons in Aiyetoro, Ilaje Local Government Area of Ondo State.

-The fishing Aiyetoro residents were said to be sleeping when they noticed water rushing into their homes as they have to flee for safety with any belongings they could grab.
+The fishing Aiyetoro residents were said to be sleeping when they noticed water rushing into their homes and they fled for safety with any belongings they could grab.

 Secretary of the Ayetoro Youths Congress, Emmanuel Aralu, said over 100 houses were submerged by the surge.